MaynotbeGarychan/PolycrystalMesh/README.md

 1. The situation that the sampling points of EBSD analysis is sparser with the respect to mesh density, or some sampling points are cleaned up in some low-quality regions, have been well accounted for.
-We developed a iteractive method to consider the surrounding region for a single mesh to look for sampling points, so this program is stable even if the step size of EBSD is large.
+We developed an iteractive method to consider the surrounding region for a single mesh to look for sampling points, so this program is stable even if the step size of EBSD is large.

 2. Basically, it takes 20 minutes or more to partition the mesh